 - Earned wages in the state of Rhode Island and contributed to the TDI/TCI fund.

-- Their total base period taxable wages are at least one and one-half times their highest quarter earnings, and
+- Their total base period taxable wages are at least 1.5 times their highest quarter earnings, and

 A base period is the time period that is used to determine if an employee has earned sufficient wages to be eligible for benefits.
 It is defined as the first four of the last five completed calendar quarters before the claim was submitted.